braze-inc/braze-docs/_docs/_hidden/private_betas/snapchat_audience_sync.md

 ![An updated version of the Snapchat technology partners page showing the ad accounts successfully connected.][3]{: style="max-width:80%;"}

-Your Snapchat connection will be applied at the Braze app group level.
+Your Snapchat connection will be applied at the Braze workspace level.
 If your Snapchat admin removes you from your Snapchat Business Manager or access to the connected Snapchat ad accounts, Braze will detect an invalid token.
 As a result, your active Canvases using Snapchat will show errors, and Braze will not be able to sync users.

 ### Step 2: Configure your Canvas entry criteria